JaehoonSong12/ydjs-projects/README.md

 - Collect all pickup items (rotating cubes) to complete the game.
 - Press 'ESC' to quit the game whenever.
 - Press 'R' to restart the game after it ends.
-## External Assets
+## Dependencies and External Assets
 The following is a list up of external assets and the purpose of their use in Unity.
 - **TextMeshPro** package: to display text elements on the canvas object.
-## Dependencies
-- Ensure that the TextMeshPro package is installed for proper functionality.

 # License